graphcore-research/bess-kge/docs/source/API_ref/bess.rst

 execution time (for both training and inference) batches are constructed by sampling triples uniformly from each of the :math:`n^2` shard-pairs.
-Negative entities, used to corrupt the head or tail of a triple in order to construct negative samples, are also sampled in a balanced way.
+Negative entities, used to corrupt the head or tail of a triple in order to construct negative samples, are also sampled in a balanced way to ensure a variety that is beneficial to the final embedding quality.

 .. _figure2: